ARTICLE

 How can I afford a CSA share?

-CSAs (Community Supported Agriculture subscriptions) carry the misconception of being expensive because the entire season is paid upfront.
-However, with a little saving up, they don’t have to break the bank, and they often end up providing greater value over the season than the initial cost.
-It’s a bit like buying in bulk.
+CSAs (Community Supported Agriculture subscriptions) can seem expensive at first glance because the entire season is paid upfront.
+But with a little planning, they’re surprisingly affordable.
+And they often provide more value over the season than the purchase cost.
+Think of it like buying your produce in bulk: you invest once and enjoy the benefits for months.

-Let’s take a look at how a CSA box can fit in the budget.
+Let’s take a look at how easily a CSA can fit into a household budget.

-Start now and save up $16 a week in order to put down the $100 deposit by the end of the year.
-This reserves your spot in the CSA.
+If you start saving now, setting aside $17 a week will allow you to put down the $100 deposit by the end of the year.
+That deposit locks in your spot for the season.

 This post was originally published in November 2021, and has been updated.